 better approach if you are doing multiple retrievals.

-One of the major advantages of using a multiple-retrieve is that
+The major advantages of using a multiple-retrieve is that you

-you can make a single request to Couchbase Server from an SDK.
+can make a single request to Couchbase Server from an SDK.
+The

 get requests and your application needs